1stage/Aquarius-MX/src/rom/v2-0/README.md

      - For string variables and array elements, the returned address points to the string descriptor.
      - If the varible or array does not exist, it is automatically created.
      - The address returned will be an integer in the range of 0 and 65535.
+ - &&*varname*
+   - Action: Returns the address of the first byte of the string text associated with *stringvar*.
+     - Variable *arrayname* can be either a simple string variable or string array element.
+     - Returns TM error if *varname* is not a string variable.
+     - If the variable or array does not exist, it is automatically created.
+     - Returns 0 if the variable or array element was automatically created.
  - &\**arrayname*
    - Action: Returns the address of the first byte of data identified with array *arrayname*.
      - Array *arrayname* can be either a numeric or string array.
 It is specified without following parenthesis.